Askoye/Predicting-Winner-of-US-elections-using-SQL/README.md

 # Predicting-Winner-of-US-elections-using-SQL

 ## Description
-The objective of this report is toIdentify the states that should be prioritized to win the US general election using SQL.
+The objective of this report is to identify the states that should be prioritized to win the US general election using SQL.

 ## Setup/Installation Requirements
 * A laptop and good internet connection